Elderly man accused of attempting to run over officer

 SPRINGDALE, Ark.
-(KFTA) — An elderly man is accused of trying to run over an officer.
+(KNWA) — An elderly man is accused of trying to run over an officer.

 Thomas Stephen Frasier, 76, of Elkins is accused of felony aggravated assault on a law enforcement officer, as well as misdemeanor flight from an officer, harassing communications and criminal trespassing.